sergio11/talk_tracer_ai_architecture/README.md

 - **Natural Language Processing (NLP):** Extract key phrases and named entities to derive deeper insights from the conversation content. 🧠📝
 - **Translation:** Translate meeting transcripts into various languages, facilitating global collaboration and understanding. 🌎🌐
 - **Summarization:** Generate concise summaries to capture the essence of discussions efficiently. 📝✨

+## Technologies Used

+- **Python 🐍:** Used as the primary programming language for the development of various components, including backend services, data processing, and machine learning implementations.
+- **Elasticsearch 🔍:** Utilized to index the text of processed meetings with NLP (Natural Language Processing), enabling precise searches by key terms.
+- **Apache Airflow 🛠️:** Implemented to orchestrate the ETL DAG (Directed Acyclic Graph) that processes meetings.
+This DAG handles transcription, NLP, obtaining summaries of the transcription, translations, and indexing through automated workflows.
+It uses PostgreSQL as the database engine to store DAG metadata and other necessary information for its proper functioning.
+- **Flask 📡:** Chosen as the web microframework to build the backend server and RESTful APIs for TalkTrackerAI, ensuring lightweight and efficient development.
+HAProxy is used to implement load balancing patterns between multiple MinIO instances and the Flask services of the API.
+- **MongoDB 📊:** Used to store and model meetings as BSON documents, providing flexibility in data structure and storage.
+- **MinIO 🗄️:** Employed to store meeting audio files, offering high-performance and scalable object storage.
+HAProxy is also responsible for implementing load balancing patterns for multiple MinIO instances.
+- **HAProxy 🔄:** Used both to implement load balancing patterns between multiple MinIO instances and for the Flask services of the TalkTrackerAI API, ensuring system availability and performance.
+- **Redis 📦:** Employed as an in-memory data structure store for caching, optimizing data retrieval, and improving system performance.
+- **Celery Flower 🌸:** Utilized as a real-time monitoring tool for Celery, providing a web-based user interface to monitor and manage Celery clusters.
+- **PostgreSQL 🐘:** Used as the primary relational database for structured data storage and management, ensuring robustness and reliability in Apache Airflow.
+- **Fine-Tuned T5 Small for Text Summarization (Hugging Face Model) 🤖:** Leveraged for text summarization tasks, the "t5-small" model, fine-tuned for generating concise and coherent summaries of input text using PyTorch.
+- **PyTorch 🧠:** Employed as the deep learning framework to fine-tune the "t5-small" model for text summarization tasks.
+- **scikit-learn 🧬:** Utilized for machine learning tasks such as classification, regression, and clustering, offering a wide array of algorithms and tools.
+- **spaCy 🛠️:** Employed for advanced NLP tasks such as entity recognition, tokenization, and linguistic annotations, providing a streamlined and efficient framework.
+- **vaderSentiment 📈:** Utilized for sentiment analysis tasks, offering a pre-trained model for evaluating the sentiment of text data, especially useful for social media analysis and opinion mining.

 ## How TalkTracerAI Works: ⚙️